AHMHAM/Tree-Growth-Using-Fractals/README.md

 # Tree-Growth-Using-Fractals
+Using Fractals to Simulate tree growth overtime.

 Install GLUT and run.
 Some example photos are provided.